orisai/scheduler/docs/README.md

 ## Logging potential problems

-Using a [PSR-3](https://www.php-fig.org/psr/psr-3/)-compatible logger (like [Monolog](https://github.com/Seldaek/monolog)) you may log some situations which do not fail the job, but are most certainly unwanted:
+Using a [PSR-3](https://www.php-fig.org/psr/psr-3/)-compatible logger (like [Monolog](https://github.com/Seldaek/monolog)), log situations that do not fail the job but are most certainly unwanted:

 - [Lock](#locks-and-job-overlapping) was released before the job finished.
-Your job has access to the lock and should extend the lock time so this does not happen.
+The job has access to the lock and should extend the lock time to prevent this.

 ```php
 use Orisai\Scheduler\SimpleScheduler;